Emigrating? How to Sell Your Home Quickly

 - Walk around your home and pay attention to anything that looks damaged or broken

-Cracks in the walls or ceiling could lead buyers to wonder about the foundation.
+Cracks in the walls or ceiling could lead buyers to wonder about the foundations.
+Mould and damp could mean interstitial condensation.
 Broken windows or windows that won’t open can also deter people as well as doors that get stuck or won’t stay closed.
 Get out the Polyfilla and WD-40!

 Also, remember to check the whole exterior of your home.